Loading...

 • Reducing token costs when working with large documents

 Dynamic filtering requires the code execution tool to be enabled.
-The web fetch tool (with and without dynamic filtering) is available on the Claude API and Microsoft Azure.
+The web fetch tool (with and without dynamic filtering) is available on the Claude API, Claude Platform on AWS, and Microsoft Foundry.
+It is not available on Amazon Bedrock or Vertex AI.

 To enable dynamic filtering, use the web_fetch_20260209 tool version: